MySQL

 sink.buffer-flush.batch-size

-The number of records to include in each batch write.
+The number of rows in a single batch write.

 No